Toyota Sera

-The Toyota Sera (model designation EXY10) is a 3-door 2+2 hatchback coupe manufactured and marketed by Toyota from 1990 to 1996.
+The Toyota Sera (model designation EXY10) is a 3-door 2+2 liftback coupe manufactured and marketed by Toyota from 1990 to 1996.
+It was only officially sold in Japan.

 The Sera debuted in 1988 as the Toyota AXV-II concept car in a near production-ready form, and is noted for its mostly glass roof canopy and its butterfly doors, which tilt up and forward when open.
+A year later, the production-version Sera was presented at the 1989 Tokyo Motor Show.
+A vertically positioned and electrically automated model was also shown to demonstrate the butterfly doors and rear hatch in action.

-The name "Sera" is Italian for evening and is French and Spanish for "it will be".
+"Sera" is derived from the future tense of the French verb "être," which means "to be."

 Overview

 Released in a single engine configuration and body style, the Sera featured optional configurations for its transmission, brakes, cold climate and sound-system.
-Toyota marketed three trim versions, marketed as Phases, over its production and marketed the Sera exclusively in Japanese Toyota retail sales channels Toyota Corolla Store — as an alternative to the Toyota MR2, which was exclusive to Toyota Vista Store.
+Toyota marketed three trim versions, marketed as Phases, over its production and marketed the Sera exclusively in Japanese Toyota retail sales channels Toyota Auto Store — as an alternative to the Toyota MR2, which was exclusive to Toyota Vista Store.

 A total of 15,941 were built between February 1990 and December 1995.
 15,852 units were registered in Japan.
 Approx. 30 pre-production cars were used for development purposes.